zacksanchez09/twincoin/doc/build-osx.md

 Running
 -------

-twincoin Core is now available at `./src/twincoind`
+Twincoin Core is now available at `./src/twincoind`

 Before running, it's recommended you create an RPC configuration file.